Inspired by the golden age of watchmaking, BUUR is the outcome of much research, theorisation and application.

 I would start out with Swiss quartz movements for two reasons.
 To keep the price below the vintage pieces AND to maintain a slim profile for the watches.
 Mechanical watches with many complications are higher than their quartz cousins (unless you buy Audemars Piquet or Bulgari).

-I would try my best to reduce plastic in the packaging and reduce wasteful and meaningless use of display boxes.
+I would try my best to reduce plastic in the packaging and reduce wasteful and meaningless use of display boxes which lead to the leather travel case as packaging.

 So there you have it.
-The first moonphase watch made by me was born.
+The first moonphase watch made by me was conceptualized.

 Have a nice day